nextcloud/documentation/developer_manual/app/middleware.rst

 * **afterController**: This is being run after a successful controllermethod call and allows the manipulation of a Response object.
 The middleware is run in reverse order
 * **beforeOutput**: This is being run after the response object has been rendered and allows the manipulation of the outputted text.
 The middleware is run in reverse order

-To generate your own middleware, simply inherit from the Middleware class and overwrite the methods that you want to use.
+To generate your own middleware, simply inherit from the Middleware class :php:class:`OCA\\AppFramework\\Middleware\\Middleware`: and overwrite the methods that you want to use.

-.. note:: Some hooks need to return a result, for instance the beforeOutput hook needs to return the text that is printed to the page.
-Check the Middleware class documentation in the appframework :file:`middleware/middleware.php` for more information

 .. code-block:: php